 Figure out the big picture for your social platforms.
 Is it merely to have a professional image?
 Is it to show your office personality?
-Is it to develop yourself as an influencer within functional medicine?
+Is it to develop yourself as an influencer within direct primary care?
 Is it solely to bring in more patients?
 Is it to educate people within your field?